 - Clockwork Creature: The Cronos Device is operated by multiple gears and houses an immortal insect inside it.

-- Contemptible Cover: Several video cases feature a young, implicitly naked woman being stung by the device.
+- Contemptible Cover / Covers Always Lie: Several video cases feature a young, implicitly naked woman being stung by the device.
 There is no character that matches this image, nor does this event even come close to happening in the story.

 - The Dog Bites Back: Angel, tired of waiting for his inheritance and fed up with the abuse, kills Dieter.